very-scary-scenario/nkd.su/PRIVACY.md

 - which theme (dark, light, or system) you've chosen
 - your login status, if you are logged in

-These will only ever be used within your browsing session.
+These will only ever be used within your browsing session, and expired sessions are cleared daily.

 ### webserver logs